YuanyueLi/FlashEntropySearch/docs/source/useful_functions.rst

 - ``min_similarity``: The minimum similarity score you want to get.
 Set to None to get all results.

 The function returns a list of dictionaries, where each dictionary represents a spectrum in the library.
-The dictionary is the same as the one in the library spectra (the input of ``set_library_spectra``), except that the ``peaks`` key is removed and the ``entropy_similarity`` key is added to store the similarity score of the spectrum.
+The dictionary is the same as the one in the library spectra (the input of ``set_library_spectra``), and the ``entropy_similarity`` key is added to store the similarity score of the spectrum.

 .. code-block:: python